bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kim.md

 * The Americans offered Kim the chance of coming with them as they left and gave him six hours to decide.
 * Kim went and left his parents and siblings.
 * Kim travelled with the Americans to Taegu Airbase (sometimes spelt Daegu, and also known as K-2).
-* Kim was always grateful to Colonel Butler and his family.
-* The Butler family were living in Columbus, Georgia, USA, at this time and Kim joined them there.
 * In the Army, Kim served as an interpreter for intelligence units in Korea and Japan.
 * After a year in the Army, Kim passed a high school equivalency exam.
 * Before joining the U.S. Army, Kim filled out a Declaration of Intent for the Immigration and Naturalization Service on 25 November 1954, at this time for the purpose of joining the U.S. Air Force.
 * After two years service, Kim was discharged from the U.S. Army and, in December 1957, entered the Mississippi Southern College in Hattiesburg, Mississippi, USA.
 * In January 1960 Kim received American nationality under the name Keyhany Keem.
 * At this stage Kim would have wished to progress to a Ph.D. but he did not have the funds to set out on such a programme.
-* At Hartford, Kim met Myong Ja Hwang and they were married on 31 July 1963; they had two children John Churl Kim born 1965 and Linda Youngmi Kim born December 1970.
-* Marriage meant that he had to delay starting his Ph.D. so he continued to teach at Hartford until 1966 when he enrolled for a Ph.D. at George Washington University in Washington D.C.
-With a family to support, Kim had to take a job in addition to his study for a Ph.D. and he took a position teaching at St Mary's College in Maryland.
 * Kim was awarded the degree of Ph.D. in February 1971 for his 125-page thesis On (0,1)-Matrix Semigroups and, before the award of the degree, was employed by Pembroke State University, North Carolina as an associate professor of mathematics.
 * His early papers, published under the name Kim Ki-hang Butler, are Binary relations (1971), On Kim's conjecture (1971), On (0,1)-matrix semigroups (1971), On a Miller and Clifford theorem (1971), and An identity in combinations (1971).
 * The local newspaper Robesonian (Lumberton, North Carolina) regularly reported on Ki-Hang Kim's activities while he served on the faculty of Pembroke State University.